 Kerosene contains a small amount of dissolved water.
 At the low temperatures found at high altitudes, this water can settle and freeze, forming ice crystals that block filters or fuel lines and can cause dangerous incidents.
-In commercial aircraft, this is generally prevented by electrically heated fuel systems.
+In commercial aircraft, this is generally prevented by the use of Fuel Oil Heat Exchangers.
 However, ice formation is more of a problem in business jets, helicopters and military jets, which are not equipped with such a system.
 Frost protection additives are a legal requirement for precisely this reason.
 Our fuel system icing inhibitor (FSII) KEROFLUID® MIL-AL-41 has the properties needed for this.

 As an additive for aviation turbine fuel, KEROFLUID® MIL-AL-41 contains diethylene glycol monomethyl ether (DiEGME) and prevents the formation of ice crystals by lowering the freezing point of water to that of the jet fuel.
 In doing so, KEROFLUID® MIL-AL-41 makes a vital contribution to safety.